Freedom Flotilla Frequently Asked Questions

 What is the Freedom Flotilla Coalition?

-What is the 2020 ‘For the Children of Gaza’ Flotilla campaign?
+Why is the current Flotilla campaign named ‘For the Children of Gaza’?

 Since most of the people in Gaza are children, it is important to highlight to the world that the blockade of Gaza affects them most.
 Palestinian children living in Gaza, as well as the West Bank and diaspora, have been denied basic human rights for decades.
-Those violations of rights, from freedom of movement to the right to return have been exacerbated for Palestinians in Gaza over the last 14 years because of Israel’s illegal occupation and blockade.
+Those violations of rights, from freedom of movement to the right to return have been exacerbated for Palestinians in Gaza since 2006 because of Israel’s illegal occupation and blockade.

 Why is the Israeli blockade of Gaza illegal?

-When and where will the 2020 Flotilla boat sail?
+When and where will the next Flotilla boat sail?

 Who will be on board?